Arduino-IRremote/Arduino-IRremote/README.md

 #### TinyReceiver + TinySender
 If **code size** or **timer usage** matters, look at these examples.<br/>
-The **[TinyReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/TinyReceiver/TinyReceiver.ino)** example uses the **TinyIRReceiver** library  which can **only receive NEC, ONKYO and FAST protocols, but does not require any timer**.
+The **[TinyReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/TinyReceiver/TinyReceiver.ino)** example uses the **TinyIRReceiver** library  which can **only receive NEC, Extended NEC, ONKYO and FAST protocols, but does not require any timer**.
 They use pin change interrupt for on the fly decoding, which is the reason for the restricted protocol choice.<br/>
 TinyReceiver can be tested online with [WOKWI](https://wokwi.com/arduino/projects/339264565653013075).

 The **[TinySender](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/TinySender/TinySender.ino)** example uses the **TinyIRSender** library  which can **only send NEC, ONKYO and FAST protocols**.<br/>